 Start-ups & Section 80-IAC Extension

-That is to say, MSMEs qualified as startups will continue to enjoy their tax deductions under this provision for even longer than otherwise.
+The budget extends Section 80-IAC tax benefits for eligible startups incorporated before April 1, 2030.
+MSMEs qualified as startups will continue to enjoy their tax deductions under this provision for even longer than otherwise.

 What Entrepreneurs Must Do Now